hsk81/notex-v1.0/notex/editor/media/generic/content-intro.rst

 .. highlightlang:: rest

-This section is a brief introduction to re-structured text (RST) concepts and syntax, intended to provide authors with enough information to write documents productively.
+This section is a brief introduction to :index:`re-structured text` (RST) concepts and syntax, intended to provide authors with enough information to write documents productively.
 Since RST was designed to be a simple, unobtrusive markup language, this will not take too long.

 Paragraphs
 ----------